Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Forts and CastlesRailroads & StreetcarsWar, US Civil.
 In addition, it is included in the Orange and Alexandria Railroad series list.
 A significant historical date for this entry is August 27, 1862.

 Location.
 38° 45.229′ N, 77° 27.157′ W. Marker is in Manassas, Virginia.
-Marker can be reached from Battery Heights Boulevard south of Quarry Road when traveling south.
+It can be reached from Battery Heights Boulevard south of Quarry Road when traveling south.
 Touch for map.
 Marker is at or near this postal address: 8401 Quarry Rd, Manassas VA 20110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Battle of Bull Run Bridge (here, next to this marker); Role of Mayfield in Battle of First Manassas (here, next to this marker); Casualties of Battle (here, next to this marker); Building the Fort System
+At least 8 other markers are within walking distance of this marker: A different marker also named Battle of Bull Run Bridge (here, next to this marker); Role of Mayfield in Battle of First Manassas (here, next to this marker); Casualties of Battle (here, next to this marker); Building the Fort System

 The markers on the grounds of Fort Mayfield image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 8, 2023
+Photographed by Devry Becker Jones (CC0), January 8, 2023

 2. The markers on the grounds of Fort Mayfield